-🧠 Smart Pointers in C++ – unique_ptr
+🧠 Smart Pointers in C++ – unique_ptr and shared_ptr

 Smart pointers are part of the C++11 standard and help manage dynamic memory safely and efficiently.
 They automatically deallocate memory when it is no longer needed, reducing the chances of memory leaks and dangling pointers.